UltraEngine/Documentation/CPP_Steam_Integration.md

 480
 ```

-When you run your application, the Steam overlay can be shown by pressing Shift + Tab.
+When you run your application, the Steam overlay can be shown by pressing Shift+Tab.
 This is all you need to publish a game or application on Steam.
 See the [Steamworks documentation](https://partner.steamgames.com/doc/sdk) for additional features you can use.